spacewalk01/depth-anything-tensorrt/README.md

 <div align="left">

 Depth estimation is the task of measuring the distance of each pixel relative to the camera.
-This repo provides a TensorRT implementation of the [Depth-Anything](https://github.com/LiheYoung/Depth-Anything) depth estimation model in both C++ and Python, enabling efficient real-time inference
+This repo provides a TensorRT implementation of the [Depth-Anything](https://github.com/LiheYoung/Depth-Anything) depth estimation model in both C++ and Python, enabling efficient real-time inference.

 <p align="center">
   <img src="assets/davis_dolphins_result.gif" height="225px" width="720px" />